 The amount of high level radioactive hazardous (mixed) waste stored in the 177 tanks at Hanford is 53 million gallons of which 35 million gallons is in the single shell tanks and 18 million gallons are in the double shell tanks.
 The waste in Hanford tanks accounts for 60 percent of the USDOE's total high level radioactive waste.
 The waste is comprised of 245,000 tons of chemicals and 190 million curies of radioactivity.
 Generally the waste types are divided into three types, liquids, saltcake and sludge.
 More specifically, of the curries in the double shell tanks 72% is from cesium-137, 27% is from strontium-90, and rest of radionuclide contribute 1% of the total radioactivity.
-Of the curies in the single shell tanks, 75% is from strontium-90, 24% is from cesium-137, and rest of radionuclide contribute 1% of the total radioactivity.
+Of the curies in the single shell tanks, 75 % is from strontium-90, 24% is from cesium-137, and rest of radionuclide contribute 1% of the total radioactivity.
+In the 1% total radioactivity are many of long-lived mobile radioactive elements which represent the largest risk to groundwater, and Columbia River.

 The radioactive and chemical make up, volume, and the consistency of the waste in each tank are products of the various processing approaches, the neutralization of the waste with large volumes of sodium hydroxide to make the waste compatible with the carbon steel tanks, the evaporation campaigns, and additional reprocessing to recover uranium, cesium and strontium.
-The neutralization of waste was done by adding large amounts of sodium hydroxide caused the waste to be highly basic separate into different radioactive and chemical layers, the evaporation caused the waste to precipitate and reduce the physical volume, and the various processing and reprocessing approaches added various chemicals to the waste.
+The neutralization of waste was done by adding large amounts of sodium hydroxide which caused the waste to be highly basic and separate into different radioactive and chemical layers, the evaporation caused the waste to precipitate and reduce the physical volume, and the various processing and reprocessing approaches added various chemicals to the waste.
 The tank waste can be described as a witch's brew of chemicals and radioactive elements and the specific content of each tank is a bit of a mystery.
-From short-term risk, the strontium and cesium are the major contributors and from a long-term risk perspective to groundwater and Columbia River the Uranium-238 and Technitium-99 are the major contributors.
-(1)
+(1) If the waste is not retrieved and treated, from a short-term risk perspective, the strontium and cesium are the major contributors and from a long-term risk perspective to groundwater and Columbia River the Uranium-238 and Technetium-99 are the major contributors.
+(5)